 Arvikas location along the railway line Stockholm-Oslo provides good connections to both capitals.
-Värmlandstrafik AB offers traffic connections across the border from Örebro to Kongsvinger and SJ has a direct train connection between Stockholm and Oslo.
+Värmlandstrafik AB offers traffic connections from Örebro to Charlottenberg and SJ has a direct train connection between Stockholm and Oslo.

 Värmlandstrafik is owned by the cooperative municipal body Region Värmland and is the traffic organizer for the county of Värmland.
 Together with about 40 business partners Värmlandstrafik organizes the public transport for train, buss and special vehicules, as well as the flexible lines that are trafficked on call and other special public transport.